How to use your Interrail pass

 Fill in the travel report

-With the Interrail Global Pass you'll also get a travel report.
+With your Interrail pass you'll also get a travel report.
 Fill in your personal details and ticket details before you make your first train journey.
 For every train, bus or ferry you travel on, you must fill in the journey details before boarding.Make sure to fill in your journey details before boarding the train!

 Read the full conditions of use of your Interrail pass.